tecg-cpw/html-table-base/README.md

 **html-table-base** is an educational project, which will be used for HTML courses.

-**Note:** the school where the course is given, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
-From this point, the instruction will be in french.
+**Note:** the school where the course is given, the [HEPL](http://www.hepl.be) from Liège, Belgium, is a french-speaking school.
+From this point, the instruction will be in French.
 Sorry.

 * * *